 You can opt in or out at any time by clicking the ‘Unsubscribe’ link in our emails.

-Our website may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates (including, but not limited to, websites on which our games are sold).
-If you follow a link to any of these websites, please note that these websites and any services that may be accessible through them have their own privacy policies and that we do not accept any responsibility or liability for these policies or for any personal data that may be collected through these websites or services, such as contact and location data.
+Our Website may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates (including, but not limited to, websites on which our service may be advertised).
+If you follow a link to any of these websites, please note that these websites and any services that may be accessible through them have their own privacy policies and that we are not responsible or liable for these policies or for any personal data that may be collected through these websites or services, such as contact and location data.
 Please check these policies before you submit any personal data to these websites or use these services.

 - Google Analytics

-We use Google Analytics to understand general trends about our content and traffic sources: for example, where users come from, which pages are most popular, which sites provide most traffic, how our marketing efforts impact the amount of visits we receive.
+We use Google Analytics to understand general trends about our content and traffic sources; for example, where users come from, which pages are most popular, which sites provide most traffic, how our marketing efforts impact the number of visits we receive.

 - Twitter button

-The Twitter button allows our users to share our content with their followers more easily.
+The Twitter button allows our users to share our platform and services with their followers more easily.

-The Facebook button allows our users to share our content with their friends and other Facebook users.
+We use a Facebook button to allow you to share our platform with your friends and other Facebook users.

-The Instagram button allows our users to share our content with their followers and other Instagram users.
+The LinkedIn button allows our users to share our platform and services with their connections more easily.

 If you consider we have not addressed your problem, you can contact the UK Information Commissioner’s Office for assistance.
 Further information can be found here.